CHVO-FM: History

+Rebroadcasters

 CHVO began test broadcasts on its new frequency, distinct from the broadcasts at 560 kHz, in late December 2007.
 The station's official launch was January 7, 2008.
 As per custom, the station was initially allowed to simulcast on AM until July 7 (six months after the launch).
 This was later extended until October due to technical issues with the FM signal which presently remain unresolved.

 In 2016, the station added a rebroadcaster in Clarenville, operating on 97.1 FM with the call sign CKLN-FM.
 This transmitter airs some separate commercials targeted to the Clarenville area, but originates no programming independently of CHVO.